nchlscs/firefox-macos-style/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/nchlscs/firefox-macos-style/main/install.sh)"
 ```

+2. Enable System theme in settings, otherwise correct appearance is not guaranteed.

-2. Manually drag the new tab button to the navigation toolbar.
+3. Drag the new tab button to the navigation toolbar.

 ## Upgrading